 As stated in the Undergraduate Catalog, there are a number of financial considerations to keep in mind.
 Students are responsible for paying the difference between undergraduate and graduate tuitions.
 Bright Futures and/or the Florida Prepaid Tuition Program will pay the undergraduate tuition rate for the graduate courses students take; each student will have to pay the difference between undergraduate and graduate course costs.
 If a student continues to graduate school, they will save on the tuition costs for the 12 taken while still classified as an undergraduate.
 See Frequently Asked Questions for more detail.

 Please note there are multiple layers to the application/completion of the combined BA/MA.
-As outlined below, first you fill out the Combined Degree application and the BA/MA application to the Center (see details below).
+Please review the current Graduate Handbook for details.
+As outlined below, first you fill out the Combined Degree application (PDF) and the BA/MA application to the Center (see details below).
 This is to let your BA and potential MA advisors know your intentions, approve you to enter the program, and it also lets the Registrar’s office know so they can track your graduate work ahead of time.
 When you finish and graduate with your BA, you then need to submit an application to the Graduate School (officially submitting your GRE, transcripts, etc.).
 At that time, you also submit a MA application to the Center (elements of BA/MA application may be resubmitted – statement, letters, etc.).
 Once that is reviewed and approved then you are formally a graduate student.
 So the process looks something like this:

-- Combined degree form and Center BA/MA Application
+- Combined degree form (PDF)(see Graduate Handbook for details) and Center BA/MA Application

 - Finish BA and apply for BA graduation